mohsen1/string-direction/README.md

 # String Direction
-String Direction is a JavaScript library for detection of direction of `String` objects in JavaScript.
+A utility for getting direction of a string in JavaScript.
+String direction can be left-to-right, right-to-left or bi-directional.

 ## Usage